Community Solar, Community Choice Aggregation, and Green Energy Plans

 Are there downsides to community solar?

 Potential drawbacks with community solar plans include limited availability.
-They may provide lower savings over time compared to purchasing panels, since community solar participants can’t claim solar incentives.
+Community solar participants often can’t claim solar incentives.